 - Tap Stop sharing when you are finished presenting.

 The best use of this is to walk your team through features (or issues) that you're trying to show off in an app or website or if you just want to share some content and you're not in a position to do so from your computer.
 Of course, it's not necessarily ideal for that second scenario, but at least it's there to help you get the job done!

 Be sure to check out our other great Google Meet tips and tricks roundups for more ideas on how to improve your next video meeting.

 The S Pen is a productivity tool

-The Note 10 brings the unique and capable S Pen down to a phone size that's much more manageable than some of Samsung's larger flagships.
-It may be getting a little long in the tooth, but having that S Pen is great not just for note-taking, but for navigating your shared screen during a Google Meet mobile call.
+The Note 20 brings the unique and capable S Pen in a more affordable form factor than in years past.
+It may be getting a little long in the tooth, but having that S Pen is great not just for note-taking but for navigating your shared screen during a Google Meet mobile call.

 Our favorite Chromebook

 This convertible laptop is all you need to rock your next Google Meet meeting.
 It has a beautiful touchscreen display, long battery life, and will last you until June 2028.